 Does my certificate expire?

-If, after graduation, you lose your certificate or need additional digital copies of any of your final graduation papers, we are able to issue a replacement.
+If, after graduation, you lose your certificate or need additional digital copies of any of your final graduation papers, we are able to issue a digital replacement.
 (There is a small handling fee for this.)

 What does the certificate look like?

 Here is a sample of what an ICAL certificate looks like.
 Depending on the course you take the certificate may have a different title; the student name will be yours and under this will be your unique ICAL TEFL ID number.
 Finally, the date will be when the certificate was issued.

 Can I get my Certificate as a hardcopy in the post?

-By default, ICAL graduation papers (Certificate, Marksheet & Reference Letter) are sent in electronic format.
-However if you prefer to receive them in this format for forwarding on to potential employers or along with job applications.
+By default, ICAL graduation papers (Certificate, Marksheet & Reference Letter) are sent in electronic format and we have found that most people prefer to receive them in this format for forwarding on to potential employers or along with job applications.